Jump to Bus Trip FAQs

 Every team is required to put away a specific number of seats for traveling supporters in a block away section, and every game the 107IST makes sure the our supporters can have access to those seats if they go.
 For more information, visit the Travel and Away Days page for that city.

-For the Cascadia trips, due to demand, tickets are typically restricted to 107IST members only at first.
+For all west coast teams and Real Salt Lake, due to demand, tickets are typically restricted to 107IST members only at first.
 For most other away games, non-107IST members can purchase tickets in the away section.

 - How do I purchase tickets for the Timbers Army section at away games such as Seattle and Vancouver?